 As an ERASMUS exchange student (2010-2011) Iván stayed at the University of Wolverhampton, UK.
 In November 2014 he received one of the annual awards granted to junior investigators by AEDEAN, the Spanish Association for Anglo-American Studies.
-Recently, it was announced that he has obtained the Catalina Montes Award to the best paper presented by a postgraduate student at the 41st AEDEAN International Conference (University of La Laguna, 8-10 November 2017).
+More recently (November 2017) he obtained the Catalina Montes Award to the best paper presented by a postgraduate student at the 41st AEDEAN International Conference (University of La Laguna, 8-10 November 2017).